 HOW DOES IR35 AFFECT RECRUITERS?

-With IR35 delayed by 12 months and set to be introduced in April 2021, we explain what IR35 is, what's changing and how this will impact businesses recruiters that place contractors.
+With IR35 now in effect, we explain what IR35 is, the changes and how this will impact businesses recruiters that place contractors.